 Green Card Renewal

-Timing plays a crucial role in the Form I-90 process.
-If you file the form within 30 days before or after the child’s 14th birthday, you only need to pay the biometrics fee.
-However, if you miss this window, you’ll have to pay the full I-90 filing fee – plus the biometrics fee.
+If you submit Form I-90 within 30 days before or after the child’s 14th birthday, you will only need to pay the biometrics fee (currently $85).
+However, if you miss this 30-day window, you’ll need to pay the full I-90 filing fee in addition to the biometrics fee, significantly increasing the cost.

 Schedule a Consultation with an Immigration Lawyer